 They hardly took any breaks: eating makes you too slow and too heavy… Just grabbing a bit of food between two trees, the chicleros worked until they could hardly see anymore, before heading back to camp at night.
 Days were long and exhausting.
 But the pay was pretty good: 300 quetzals (40USD) for 25 pounds.
 A very good chiclero would be able to bring as much as 50 pounds on a good day: 600 quetzals, or enough to buy four mules at that time!

 “It was a happy time”, says Ambrosio with nostalgia in his voice.
 He started when he was 14, and he spent about 20 years as a chiclero.
 The job was tough and the guys were competitive.
 He saw several of his friends die of snake bites, or infections after cutting themselves, but still, he misses the atmosphere of the camp and the good pay.
-At nights, they plaid music, danced, joked with the female cook… On good days when supplies and liquors would be brought to the camp by the arrieros with their mules, they could also get drunk!
+At night, they plaid music, danced, joked with the female cook… On good days when supplies and liquors would be brought to the camp by the arrieros with their mules, they could also get drunk!

 These were the old times though: in the 80’s the chicle business brutally stopped in Carmelita.
 The companies hiring these guys all left at once.
 A chicle of better quality could be found somewhere else.
 In chewing gums, the natural chicle was replaced by a polymer.
 Carmelita was not competitive anymore…

 Many went back to Mexico while the subtropical humid forest of Central America became at stake: the chicle was a way of protecting it, as the trees were a precious resource.